 The microbiome is the collective trillions of microbes living in your body and on your skin.
-When in balance, this vast ecosystem of bacteria works in harmony with your body’s cells to support your health by (among other things) regulating your immune system, helping you digest and absorb nutrients, and supporting your metabolism.
+When in balance, this vast ecosystem of bacteria works in harmony with your body’s cells to support virtually every bodily function, including your immune system, digestion, nutrient absorption, and metabolism.

 Most of the bacteria in your body reside in your gut, but they can communicate with your brain via the gut-brain axis.
-Some beneficial microbes—termed psychobiotics—even have a positive effect on your memory, emotions, cognitive functions, and mental state.
+Some beneficial microbes—termed psychobiotics—even help support your memory, emotions, cognitive function, and mental state.

 We know that bacteria can talk to our brain—is it possible then, that a good night’s sleep begins in the gut?
 The answer is yes, according to new research.

-Tryptophan and Melatonin: Probiotics can increase blood levels of tryptophan, an amino acid that converts into serotonin and then into melatonin, the hormone that regulates how sleepy you feel1.
+Tryptophan and Melatonin: In a recent study, a type of Bifidobacteria was found to increase blood levels of tryptophan, an amino acid that converts into serotonin and then into melatonin, the hormone that regulates how sleepy you feel.1

 Serotonin: Dubbed the “happy” chemical, serotonin helps to regulate mood and plays a significant role in sleep quality.
-Researchers found that serotonin deficiency in rats led to disrupted circadian rhythms and sleep-wake cycles (aka restless sleep)2.
-The vast majority of serotonin in the body (over 90%) is manufactured in the gut, and gut microbes regulate the amount produced3.
+Researchers found that serotonin deficiency in rats led to disrupted circadian rhythms and sleep-wake cycles (aka restless sleep).2 The vast majority of serotonin in the body (over 90%) is manufactured in the gut, and gut microbes help to regulate the amount produced.3

-GABA: Good bacteria help to produce GABA, the calming brain chemical, as well as enhance its brain receptors4.
+GABA: Scientists found that some Lactobacillus bacteria help to produce GABA, the calming brain chemical, as well as enhance its brain receptors.4

-Cortisol: If temporary stress and anxiety are the cause of your sleepless nights, rest assured that probiotics can lower levels of cortisol, a hormone that becomes elevated during times of stress5.
+Cortisol: Research has even demonstrated that certain types of friendly flora can help lower levels of cortisol, a hormone that becomes elevated during times of stress.5

 Gut microbes also have their own daily rhythms that influence our circadian rhythms, affecting our metabolism and how we sleep.
-In one study, mice fed a typical Western high-fat, high-sugar diet that depleted beneficial bacteria showed circadian rhythm disruptions that led to a host of other problems, like weight gain6.
+In one study, mice fed a typical Western high-fat, high-sugar diet that depleted beneficial bacteria showed circadian rhythm disruptions that led to a host of other problems, like issues with weight management.6